Spectral networks and Fenchel-Nielsen coordinates: Introduction

 In this paper we find that Fenchel-Nielsen coordinates correspond to the spectral networks which appear at a real locus of the Coulomb branch for $K=2$.
 This suggests that one might be able to find higher rank Fenchel-Nielsen coordinates in a similar way, by studying spectral networks appearing at a real locus of the Coulomb branch for $K>2$.

 \item The constructions of \cite{Teschner2011} make use of a correspondence between Fenchel-Nielsen length coordinates $\ell^I$ and local coordinate functions $a^I$ on the Coulomb branch of the $\N=2$ theory, i.e. on the Hitchin base.
 The invariant meaning of this correspondence is a bit mysterious at first glance.
 After all, $\ell^I$ and $a^I$ are not the same.
-Both of them can be viewed as functions on the moduli space of flat connections, but they are holomorphic in \ti{different} complex structures on that space --- the $\ell^I$ are holomorphic in the usual complex structure, while the $a^I$ are holomorphic after rotating to the Higgs bundle complex structure.
-The correct relation between the two is an \ti{asymptotic} one, of the schematic form $\ell^I \sim \exp(a^I / \zeta)$ as $\zeta \to 0$, obtained by applying the WKB approximation to certain 1-parameter families of flat connections.
+Both of them can be viewed as functions on the moduli space of flat connections, but they are different functions, indeed even holomorphic in different complex structures on that \hk space --- the $\ell^I$ are holomorphic in the usual complex structure, while the $a^I$ are holomorphic after rotating to the Higgs bundle complex structure.
+The correct relation between the two is an \ti{asymptotic} one, of the schematic form

+obtained by applying the WKB approximation to certain 1-parameter families of flat connections.
 Of course, this relation is noted in \cite{Teschner2011} too.
-What we add here is just the observation that this asymptotic relation --- and an understanding of its precise range of validity --- arises quite naturally from the point of view of the Fenchel-Nielsen spectral networks; see \S\ref{sec:asymptotics} below.
+What we add here is just the observation that this asymptotic relation --- and an understanding of its precise range of validity --- arises naturally from the point of view of the Fenchel-Nielsen spectral networks; see \S\ref{sec:asymptotics} below.

 \end{itemize}